Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Maintenance

 The CodeReview~\cite{tufano2022using} benchmark is mined from Java open-source projects hosted on GitHub and Gerrit.
 From GitHub, they selected projects with at least 50 pull requests, 10 contributors, and 10 stars, resulting in 4,901 projects.
 They also extracted data from 6 Gerrit installations used in prior research, totaling 6,388 projects.
 They extracted triplets $<method, suggestion, revised\underline{\hphantom{v}}version>$, where the $method$ is a method submitted for review, the $suggestion$ is a reviewer's code change recommendation, and the $revised\underline{\hphantom{v}}version$ is the updated method incorporating the suggestion.
 They focused on accepted pull requests and excluded comments by code authors and inline comments not related to code lines.
 In total, they obtained 382,955 valid triplets for the dataset.
 In addition, they performed several cleaning steps.
 They replaced any links with special tokens.
 They removed instances where the combined length of method+suggestion or revised version exceeded 512 tokens.
 They removed non-relevant comments, i.e., comments not recommending code change suggestions (e.g., ``looks good to me'').
 They excluded triplets with non-English suggestion comments.
 Finally, they removed all duplicates.

 The CodeReviewer~\cite{li2022automating} benchmark gathers pull request data from high-quality, publicly available open-source repositories on GitHub across nine popular programming languages, such as C/C++, C\#, Go, and Ruby.
 It selects the top 10,000 projects for each language, excluding those that do not explicitly allow data redistribution.
 Additionally, projects with fewer than 1,500 pull requests are filtered out.
 Comments containing external URLs, which often link to other commits or pull requests, are also excluded.
-Additionally, comments not written in English, as well as those that are both short and positive, are removed.
+Additionally, comments not written in English, as well as those that are both short and positive, are removed. \zx{Recently, Liu et al.\cite{DBLP:journals/corr/abs-2502-02757} manually labeled a random subset of 270 review comments from the CodeReviewer dataset\cite{li2022automating} to classify them as either valid or noisy.
+We refer to the resulting labeled data as the ManualReviewComment dataset~\cite{DBLP:journals/corr/abs-2502-02757}.}